Monogamy of highly symmetric states: Introduction

 In this work, we focus on understanding the monogamy of entanglement of such states.
 In particular, we determine the exact maximum values of the projection to the maximally entangled state and antisymmetric Werner state possible.
-Before our work, the exact values for this projection overlap in case of Werner and isotropic states were known only in the context of the monogamy theorem, namely for $K_{1,n}$-extendibility \cite{vollbrecht2001entanglement} and for \emph{complete bipartite graph} $K_{n,m}$-extendibility \cite{jakab2022extendibility}.
-Moreover, in the context of constructing approximation algorithms to Quantum Max Cut problem, exact $K_{1,n}$-extendibility value played a crucial role in obtaining better approximation ratios beyond product state approximations \cite{anshu2020beyond,parekh2021application,king2022improved}.
+Before our work, the exact values in arbitrary local dimensions for the projection overlap in the case of Werner, and isotropic states were known only in the context of the monogamy theorem, namely for $K_{1,n}$-extendibility \cite{vollbrecht2001entanglement} and for \emph{complete bipartite graph} $K_{n,m}$-extendibility \cite{jakab2022extendibility}.
+Some aspects of $K_n$-extendibility were also studied in \cite{jakabBilinearbiquadraticModelComplete2018,jakabQuantumPhasesCollective2021,jakabInterplayUnitaryPermutation2022}.

+Understanding the properties of the mentioned symmetric states is important in quantum information.
+Examples of applications of these symmetries can be found in recent work focusing on developing approximation algorithms for local Hamiltonians, notably the Quantum Max-Cut problem \cite{takahashi20232,watts2023relaxations}.
+In these applications, the analytical values that we derive are crucial for understanding this model, as they provide insights beyond what can be obtained by asymptotic approximations.
+In the context of constructing approximation algorithms to Quantum Max-Cut problem, exact $K_{1,n}$-extendibility value played a crucial role in obtaining better approximation ratios beyond product state approximations \cite{anshu2020beyond,parekh2021application,lee2022optimizing,king2022improved,lee2024improved}.
 We expect our results to be similarly helpful for obtaining better approximation values for such optimization problems.